-Explorer’s Club Restaurant is a quick service establishment in Mystic Point at Hong Kong Disneyland.
+The Explorer’s Club Restaurant is a counter service establishment in Mystic Point at Hong Kong Disneyland.
 It’s an extension of one of my Top 5 Disney attractions in the world — Mystic Manor.
 It serves up a number of dishes from Japan, Indonesia, Korea, and Southeast Asia.
 As much as I love little Albert 🐵 (he’s the cute little guy you meet in Mystic Manor), thankfully he isn’t the one who prepares the food.
 I could only imagine the chaos that would ensue.

 Once you’re done reading my review, you’ll want to start planning your trip to Hong Kong Disneyland with our Ultimate Trip Planning Guide!